-An appeal may be made to the Steering Committee against the effect of any compliance notice or sanction notice, not later than 30 calendar days after the notice was served.
+An appeal may be made to the SC against the effect of any compliance notice or sanction notice, not later than 30 calendar days after the notice was served.

-If an Appeal is called, the Steering Committee will set up an Appeal Panel composing of:
+If an Appeal is called, the SC will set up an Appeal Panel composing of:

-- One (1) Appeal Panel Chair who is an Operation Member not being part of the Steering Committee, - Four (4) Appeal Panel Members, two (2) from the Steering Committee and two (2) from Operational Members not being part of the Steering Committee.
+- i.
+One (1) Appeal Panel Chair who is an Operational Member not being part of the SC, - ii.
+Four (4) Appeal Panel Members, two (2) from the SC and two (2) from Operational Members not being part of the SC.

-The Appeal Panel may revisit the decision of the Steering Committee and decide to accept all sanctions, or suspend, in totality or partially any sanctions before they take effect.
+The Appeal Panel may revisit the decision of the SC and decide to accept all sanctions, or suspend, in totality or partially any sanctions before they take effect.
 The decision of the Appeal Panel is final.